mesosphere/dcos-docs-site/pages/1.11/installing/production/deploying-dcos/installation/index.md

 # <a name="install-bash"></a>Install DC/OS

-In this step you create a custom DC/OS build file on your bootstrap node and then install DC/OS onto your cluster.
-With this method you package the DC/OS distribution yourself and connect to every server manually and run the commands.
+In this step, you will create a custom DC/OS build file on your bootstrap node and then install DC/OS onto your cluster.
+With this method you

-**Important:**
+1. Package the DC/OS distribution yourself
+2. Connect to every server manually
+3. Run the commands

+**Note:**

-- Due to a cluster configuration issue with overlay networks, we currently recommend setting `enable_ipv6` to `false` in `config.yaml` when upgrading or configuring a new cluster.
+- Due to a cluster configuration issue with overlay networks, we recommend setting `enable_ipv6` to `false` in `config.yaml` when upgrading or configuring a new cluster.
 If you have already upgraded to DC/OS 1.11.x without configuring `enable_ipv6` or if `config.yaml` file is set to `true` then do not add new nodes.
-You can find additional information and a more robust remediation procedure in our latest critical [product advisory](https://support.mesosphere.com/s/login/?startURL=%2Fs%2Farticle%2FCritical-Issue-with-Overlay-Networking&ec=302). [enterprise type="inline" size="small" /]
+You can find additional information and a more detailed remediation procedure in our latest critical [product advisory](https://support.mesosphere.com/s/login/?startURL=%2Fs%2Farticle%2FCritical-Issue-with-Overlay-Networking&ec=302). [enterprise type="inline" size="small" /]
 - Do not install DC/OS until you have these items working: ip-detect script, DNS, and NTP on all DC/OS nodes with time synchronized.
 See [troubleshooting](/1.11/installing/ent/troubleshooting/) for more information.
 - If something goes wrong and you want to rerun your setup, use the cluster [uninstall][11] instructions.